Skip to main content

 Start here: Treat the word free as a starting point, not a promise.
 In many programs, it means some part of tuition is waived.
 It does not always mean free books, free fees, open seats, or easy registration.

-That matters because many search results on this topic blur together very different programs.
+That matters because many search results blur together very different programs.
 A tuition waiver is not the same as auditing.
 A noncredit emeritus course is not the same as a degree course.
-And a school-based senior discount is not the same as a statewide law.
+A school-based senior discount is not the same as a statewide law.

 Program type What it usually means What to watch for